mmu-webdesign/Level4-web-term-1/HTML/html01/08-attributes.md

 - The attribute name, followed by an equal sign.
 - An attribute value, wrapped with opening and closing quote marks.

-Another example of an element is `<a>` element whcih you have just used.
+Another example of an element is the `<a>` element which you have just used.
 As you now know `<a>` can make the text it encloses into a hyperlink.
 Anchors can take a number of attributes, but several are as follows:

 - **href**: This attribute's value specifies the web address for the link.
 For example: `href="https://www.mozilla.org/"`.